Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/essentials_of_oneflow.md

 ## Motivation

 OneFlow is born for performance and horizontal scalability, especially for multi-nodes and multi-devices scenarios.
-We expect that users can leverage the power of multiple machines and multiple devices in a way as easy as using a single machine with one device, and enjoy the efficiency of linear speedup.
+We expect that users can leverage the power of multiple machines and multiple devices in a way as easy as using a single machine with single device, and enjoy the efficiency of linear speedup.

 Why does OneFlow focus on the performance and user experience in distributed scenarios?
 With the development of deep learning, the model becomes increasingly large, and the computing power required to train deep learning models will become higher and higher.
 The computing power and the memory of a single device are far from meeting the needs of deep learning model training, and multiple machines and multiple devices are required for parallelism speedup.